Francesco Profumo

 Francesco Profumo (born 3 May 1953) is an Italian engineer and academic who was Italy's Minister of Education from 16 November 2011 to 28 April 2013.
-He has been president of the National Research Council (CNR) since August 2011 and had previously served as Chancellor of the Politecnico di Torino from 2005 to 2011.
+He has been president of the National Research Council (CNR) since August 2011 and had previously served as Chancellor of the Polytechnic University of Turin from 2005 to 2011.

 From 2016 to 2024, he served as Chairman of Compagnia di San Paolo.

-Formerly Chairman of Iren SpA (2013-2016), he has been Chairman of the Fondazione Bruno Kessler since 2014.

-Since July 2014, he has been Chairman of the ESCP Business School at its Turin campus, and he is currently Rector of OPIT - Open Institute of Technology.
+Formerly Chairman of Iren SpA (2013–2016), he has been Chairman of the Fondazione Bruno Kessler since 2014.
+Since July 2014, he has been Chairman of the ESCP Business School at its Turin campus.
+As of 2023, he is the Rector of OPIT – Open Institute of Technology.

 He has been a member of the European Innovation Council Board of the European Commission since 2022.
 Since May 2024, he has served as Chairman of Isybank, the digital bank of Intesa Sanpaolo Group.

 Early life and education

 Profumo studied electronic engineering at the Polytechnic University of Turin and graduated in 1977.